AWARDS & GRANTS

 - ASFB Best Speed Talk.
 Prize $600 (each for junior and senior) (Funded by ASFB)

 Entrants for both the WFC2021 Open Award and ASFB Best Speed Talk will be considered for the WFC2021 Open Award.
 The top 50 applicants (judged by their submitted abstract) will be invited to submit a pre-recorded speed talk (maximum 3-minutes length) that will be made available to delegates on the WFC2021 website.
 The top 10 presentations will be viewed during a dedicated session within the congress that will include live questions from delegates.
-Delegates will then vote for the winning finalist.

 The overall highest ranked student will be awarded the WFC2021 open prize, and the highest ranked ASFB student members (junior and senior) will be awarded the ASFB Best Speed Talk awards.
 Winners of the Best Speed Talk Awards are also eligible to win the WFC2021 Open Award.